mpcarl-ibm/crs-docs/_api/tools.md

 > IBM COS Standard Cross Region is currently in open trial.
 Please visit [IBM Cloud](https://www.softlayer.com/Store/orderService/objectStorage) to participate.

 Most tools that use the S3 API to interact with object storage are compatible with IBM COS, although some configuration is necessary to connect to the correct endpoint.

+# Basic tools

+#### Cyberduck

+For basic tasks there are GUI tools for accessing S3 API compatible object storage.
+Cyberduck is a popular, open-source, and easy to use FTP client that is also capable of calculating the correct authorization signatures needed to connect to IBM COS.
+Cyberduck can be downloaded from [cyberduck.io/](https://cyberduck.io/).

 # Command line tools